-CRUSADER: Violet Hopkins in an undated photo
+CRUSADER: Violet Hopkins in an undated photo dressage.
+To pursue their interest they must have a good understanding of what their own development and that of their horse entails.
 The only approach to forming this understanding is to seek help from a knowledgeable person.
-In the majority of cases people have sought help, only to be misled by so-called "instructors equestrian who grew up riding on her family's farm, Hopkins did not receive a formal riding lesson until after college-where, serendipitously, she studied to become a teacher.

-From Dressage & CT, July 1981.
-Reprinted by permission of Natasha (Mrs. Ivan) Bezugloff.
+In the majority of cases people have sought help, only to be misled by so-called "instructors From Dressage & CT, July 1981.
+Reprinted by permission of Natasha (Mrs. Ivan) Bezugloff. of dressage."

-FORMIDABLE PAIR: Violet Hopkins and her Grand Prix-level, offthe-track Thoroughbred, Dark Warrior, in an undated photo

-Hopkins saved enough money from her teaching paychecks to purchase her first horse, and then she began teaching riding professionally, of dressage."
 The disturbing factor is the appalling number of people teaching who have no background to substantiate their position.
 The great explosion of horse interest and the sudden birth of dressage competitions has created fertile ground for the need of instructors.
 Anyone in this country can claim to be an instructor of dressage, hang out a shingle, and be in business.
 It is in this area that the danger of inferior information lies.
 In other countries there are established centers where riding is taught and good standards are presented.
 Persons aspiring to make a career of teaching and working with horses have the opportunity to attend these centers to obtain knowledge and skill to qualify them for service.
 In this country, this kind of facility is very limited.
 The alternative answer to this need is for the person desiring to pursue a career with horses to apprentice himself or herself to a well-established trainer and instructor.
 One who has the correct concept of laying a good basic foundation in training both horse and rider.
 The apprentice must be willing to spend not months, but several years learning the basic skills of good horsemanship.
 Qualities to be developed in this learning period are many.
 There must be the desire to convey to the beginning rider the necessary knowledge needed to master the skill of balance and application of aids for communication with the horse.
 It is necessary that the instructor constantly improve his own skills through riding and training many horses so the depth of knowledge is constantly growing.
 It is [at] the grass roots levels that all substantial building must take place.
 Quality instruction, at this level, is what confirms the progress of horse and rider for advanced work.
 The majority of riders are in the grass roots category; thus they need instructors well versed in the basic procedures.
 For persons willing to follow this path, the opportunities are unlimited.

-GUNNAR ANDERSEN CLINIC FOR PROFESSIONALS AT TRISTAN OAKS

-By Violet Hopkins

-When word came out that Gunnar Andersen would be in the US visiting friends, the Midwest area decided to jump at the chance to seize the knowledge of this very fine, experienced dressage teacher and trainer.
+GUNNAR ANDERSEN CLINIC FOR PROFESSIONALS AT TRISTAN OAKS By Violet Hopkins When word came out that Gunnar Andersen would be in the US visiting friends, the Midwest area decided to jump at the chance to seize the knowledge of this very fine, experienced dressage teacher and trainer.